BT3103AppDev1/l2-final-term-project-l2-group-9/README.md

-# Internship Finder & Traker
+# Internship Finder & Tracker

 Currently, the repository is segregated into two folders, one is frontend and one is backend.